torproject/torspec/proposals/341-better-oos.md

 > This approach probabilistically favors closing circuits with a large
 > number of sockets open, regardless of how long those sockets have been
 > open.
 This defeats the easiest way of opening a large number of exit
-> streams ("open them all on once circuit") without making the
+> streams ("open them all on one circuit") without making the
-> counter-approach ("open each exit stream on a its own circuit") much
+> counter-approach ("open each exit stream on its own circuit") much
 > more attractive.

 ## Phase 3: Closing OR connections.